snaplet/examples/seed/relationships-examples/README.md

 ### Many-to-Many Relationship

-A many-to-many relationship through a join table is another typical pattern.
-In our case, Posts and Tags have a many-to-many relationship.
-We aim for each user's posts to have between 0 and 3 associated tags:
+A many-to-many relationship facilitated by a join table is another common pattern.
+Here, Posts and Tags are interrelated in such a manner.
+Our aim is for each user's posts to be linked to between 0 and 3 tags:

 ```many-to-many.ts
 import { createSeedClient } from "@snaplet/seed";